 As PC enthusiasts and gaming enthusiasts, we love to build our own PCs.
 After all, making your PC from scratch is much more cost-effective and personal to your needs than buying a pre-built PC.
 However, what if you’re not really sure how to get started?

 There are a lot of delicate components in a PC, and unknowingly doing the wrong thing with the wrong part is an excellent way to ruin your investment.
-PCs are sensitive, finicky things, and there are many things you need to learn before building a PC on your own is a good idea.
+PCs are sensitive, finicky things, and there are many things you need to learn before building a PC on your own.

-With this guide, we’ll walk you through all of the things you need to know to build your own gaming (or non-gaming, if you prefer – the steps are the same) PC.
+With this guide, we’ll walk you through all of the facts you need to know to build your own gaming (or non-gaming, if you prefer – the steps are the same) PC.

 Step One: Plan